 An overview of the established combinations of EUROMOD LT datasets and policy years is given in Table 3.1.
-Our focus is on the EUROMOD LT- data 2016.
-The descriptions of the EUROMOD LT-data 2008 & 2010 & 2012 & 2014 & 2015 could be found in the preceding EUROMOD Lithuania country reports.
+Our focus is on the EUROMOD LT- data 2015.
+The descriptions of the EUROMOD LT-data 2008 & 2010 & 2012 & 2014 could be found in the preceding EUROMOD Lithuania country reports.

-Table 3.1 EUROMOD LT 2014-2018: data and policy years
+Table 3.1 EUROMOD LT 2014-2017: data and policy years

-2015 2016 2017 2018
+2014 2015 2016 2017

 LT-data 2010 n/a n/a n/a n/a

-LT-data 2012 X n/a n/a n/a
+LT-data 2012 X X n/a n/a

 LT-data 2014 X X X X

-LT-data 2015 X X X X

-LT-data 2016 best best best best
+LT-data 2015 best best best best

-EUROMOD LT- data 2016 is mainly derived from the EU-SILC UDB (thereafter also referred to as UDB or EU-SILC data).
+EUROMOD LT- data 2015 is mainly derived from the EU-SILC UDB (thereafter also referred to as UDB or EU-SILC data).
 In addition, the Lithuanian (or National) SILC survey (i.e. Pajamų ir gyvenimo sąlygų tyrimas) is used to include a few other variables and inform imputations.
-We describe both datasets, as well as EUROMOD LT-data 2016, in more detail.
+We describe both datasets, as well as EUROMOD LT-data 2015, in more detail.

 The EU-SILC UDB survey has a 4-year rotational panel survey design.
 The data is collected using a face-to-face interviewing of all respondents aged 16 and over.
 In the Lithuanian part of the EU-SILC survey, additional information on income and taxes paid is obtained from a few administrative sources, such as the State Tax Inspectorate and the State Social Insurance Fund Board.
 The National SILC survey is the underlying micro-dataset on Lithuania for the EU-SILC.
 It contains additional information, which is otherwise excluded in the UDB version (e.g. on national benefits).
-This information is highly useful for enlarging the scope of EUROMOD

-Lithuanian policy simulations.
-As a result, EUROMOD LT-data 2016 is constructed using both the EU-SILC UDB and the National Lithuanian SILC information.
+This information is highly useful for enlarging the scope of EUROMOD Lithuanian policy simulations 73.
+As a result, EUROMOD LT-data 2015 is constructed using both the EU-SILC UDB and the National Lithuanian SILC information.
 Table 3.2 provides a short description of the latter database.